 Reduced Tillage on Organic Farms Virtual Field Day

-Additional organic agriculture publications can be found HERE.
+Additional organic agriculture publications can be found in the publications library.

 David Granatstein, Doug Collins, and Chad Kruger.

 The CSANR Leadership Team is comprised of faculty representing a broad cross-section of sustainable agriculture at WSU.
 The Leadership Team has been instrumental in setting priorities and areas of focus in organic agriculture.